Page Start

 (小柴胡湯)

 Morohashi M, Toyoda M. Evaluation of efficacy of an evidence-based Kampo therapy for atopic dermatitis.
-Skin Research 2003; 2: 44-8.
+Hifu no Kagaku (Skin Research) 2003; 2: 44-8.
 4) I

 L65.9 Clinical evaluation in the treatment of male pattern baldness Taiho HR-2 preparation